akmn35/new.dist/README.md

 #> [1] 1.637047
 ```

-`romd` random generation for on the muth distribution with alpha
+`romd` random generation for the muth distribution with alpha
 parameters.

 ``` r